Resources

 Over a period of time, your user base will increase and there are certain tasks that you need to automate using a marketing automation tool.

-6. Curtail over communication
+6. Trim over communication

-Over communication always sets a bad example and maybe perceived as privacy intrusion by your users.
-You don’t want your users to uninstall your app because of over communication.
+Over communication always sets a bad example and may be perceived as privacy intrusion by your users.
+You don’t want your users to uninstall your app because of over-communication.

 7. Strategize and design your marketing campaigns